Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Community Education

 \subsection{Interdisciplinary Impacts}

-\textbf{Contributors: Shiva Abbaszadeh, Praveen Gurunath Bharathi, Angela Di Fulvio, Sara Pozzi }
+\textbf{Contributors: Shiva Abbaszadeh, Praveen Gurunath Bharathi, Angela Di Fulvio, Sara Pozzi } \\

-Real-time machine learning (ML) implemented on field-programmable gate arrays (FPGAs) \cite{zhang2015optimizing, qiu2016going, nurvitadhi2017can} has emerged as a natural solution to ultra-low-latency problems.
-In high-energy physics (HEP), the need to reduce event rates by orders of magnitude within micro or nanoseconds has driven a co-design culture in which compact ML models are optimized jointly with FPGA firmware \cite{hong2021nanosecond, duarte2018fast}.
-Demonstrations of deep autoencoders, boosted decision trees, and other compact architectures on production-class FPGAs show that unsupervised anomaly detection can be executed in tens to hundreds of nanoseconds while fitting strict power and resource limits, enabling model-agnostic searches for rare signals directly at the trigger level \cite{roche2024nanosecond, carlson2022nanosecond}.
-This body of work established FPGAs as a mature and reliable substrate for deterministic, high-frequency ML inference \cite{umuroglu2020logicnets, umuroglu2017finn, duarte2019low, aarrestad2021fast} — the same class of requirements encountered in Biology-guided radiotherapy (BgRT)’s positron emission tomography (PET)-driven control cycle.

-The impact of these HEP-driven developments extends far beyond particle physics, offering interdisciplinary benefits in fields where high throughput, tight latency bounds, and limited power are equally critical.
+The body of ML-HEQUPP research in particle physics established FPGAs as a mature and reliable substrate for deterministic, high-frequency ML inference \cite{umuroglu2020logicnets, umuroglu2017finn, duarte2019low, aarrestad2021fast} — the same class of requirements encountered in Biology-guided radiotherapy (BgRT)’s positron emission tomography (PET)-driven control cycle.
+In this way, the impact of these HEP-driven developments extends far beyond particle physics, offering interdisciplinary benefits in fields where high throughput, tight latency bounds, and limited power are equally critical.
 Medical imaging is one of the most direct beneficiaries.
 Here, low-latency edge inference enables closed-loop applications such as intra-operative imaging \cite{sanaullah2018real}, adaptive filtering, and frame-rate enhancement in ultrasound/computed tomography (CT) \cite{imenabadifpga}, as well as on-device prescreening when data transmission is impractical.
 FPGAs have also been shown to support full image-reconstruction pipelines directly on hardware.
 For example, gamma-ray imaging systems have demonstrated filtered back projection (FBP) and maximum-likelihood expectation maximization (MLEM) implemented and optimized on low-cost FPGA platforms using high-level synthesis (HLS), achieving multi-fold speedups while preserving image contrast despite reduced numerical precision.
 Such results highlight the feasibility of real-time or near-real-time reconstruction and localization on embedded FPGA hardware, reinforcing their suitability for advanced radiation-detection and imaging systems\cite{leland2024image}.